-- There is one current case of Covid-19 linked to the University.
+- There are five current cases of Covid-19 linked to the University.

-- The individual has not been on camus in the period before their positive result.
+- Two of these individuals had been on campus in the period before their positive result.

 - When a student or staff member tests positive who has been on campus, we complete an internal Track and Trace process.

-- There are no cases in on-campus accommodation.
+- There is one case in on-campus accommodation.

-- Since September 2020, 206 previous cases have now completed their self-isolation and have recovered
+- Since September 2020, 225 previous cases have now completed their self-isolation and have recovered.

 Working together to keep our campus and Winchester safe